Skip to content

 If you need to know the distance between two locations and the estimated travel time, there's a search for that.
 Enter [location A] to [location B] in the search bar to find out the commute times for various transportation modes, including driving, taking a bus, walking, or riding a bike.

-If it's possible to fly between your two locations, Google will display flight options at the top of your search results.
-To view the distance and travel times by ground transportation, scroll down a bit.
+If it's possible to fly between your two locations, Google will also display flight options in your search results.

-The travel time and distance between Louisville, Kentucky to Chicago, Illinois, along with a map of the driving route.
+The travel time and distance between Louisville, Kentucky to Chicago, Illinois, along with a map of the driving route displayed on the Google Search results page.

-If there's an ocean between your two locations, Google will show only flight options (i.e., the distance and directions map won't appear).
-To get the distance—ocean included—add the word distance to your search query (e.g., "New York to London distance").
+If there's an ocean between your two locations, Google won't show the distance and directions—it'll show only flight options.
+To get the distance—ocean included—add the word distance to your search query.
+For example, "NYC to London, England distance."

 8. Compare hotel prices

 If you're planning a vacation or a business trip, you likely need a place to stay.
 Easily compare hotels and prices by entering hotels [city] in the search bar.
-Google will guess your travel dates and display the top three results.
+Google will guess your travel dates and display the top three results (you may have to scroll through a bunch of sponsored posts to see them).

 From the results page, you can modify the dates of your stay and the number of guests.
 You can even apply filters like "top-rated" and "budget options."
-To view more hotel options, or to apply even more filters, click View all hotels.
+To view more hotel options or to apply even more filters, click See more.

 9. Find local events